 It is not easy to determine if a particular material has asbestos containing materials just by looking at it.
 The most common areas to find asbestos containing materials (ACMs) include: corrugated asbestos roofing, back yard sheds, sub floor packets, sheeting under floor tiles, insulation in heaters and stoves, hot water piping, wood heaters, eaves, etc. Possible asbestos samples must be sent to a National Association of Testing Authorities (NATA) accredited laboratory for testing.

-Section 39 of the Work Health and Safety Regulations require employers to train all staff in the nature of the work and the risks associated with that work.
+Another asbestos fact is that according to Section 39 of the Work Health and Safety Regulations, employers are to train all staff in the nature of the work and the risks associated with that work.
 There is no greater risk in the workplace today than asbestos.

 When working with asbestos, power tools should be avoided.
 You can use manually operated tools that work off low power, possibly battery operated.
 In some cases, you may also use tools that have local exhaust ventilation (LEV) to ensure that the fibres do not spread.
 Only an asbestos vacuum cleaner should be used to perform any asbestos cleaning task.